 Away with the Fairies

-And if you ever make it to Hogsback, you have to stay at Away with the Fairies Hostel.
-The hostel has a beautiful garden area which is often covered in fog and mist, and the light is just perfect for capturing magical pictures.
-They also have a viewpoint with the best view in Hogsback, and the hiking trails start from there as well.
-The main attraction here is their world famous outdoor bathtub with a view!
-This was the only thing I had known about this place before I stayed here because I had seen some pictures on Instagram, and the bathtub itself was a reason for me to travel to Hogsback!
+If you ever make it to Hogsback, you have to stay at Away With the Fairies Hostel.
+The hostel has a beautiful garden, often covered in fog and mist, which makes the light perfect for capturing magical photos.
+There’s also a viewpoint with the best views in Hogsback, and the hiking trails start right from the hostel.
+The main attraction, of course, is their world-famous outdoor bathtub with a view!
+Before I visited, the bathtub was the only thing I knew about this place—I had seen photos on Instagram, and honestly, it alone was enough reason for me to travel to Hogsback!

 Chintsa